HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Best Entry Level Line Counter Reel— Penn Warfare

 Back at the fishing shop, customers were often looking for a reliable line counter option that wasn't going to break the bank.
 It makes sense.
-Unless all of your fishing is long line trolling or deep water jigging, its probably not going to be your go-to fishing reel on every trip.
-For the local salmon fishermen, it was often that they spent 90% of their time trolling on down riggers (no line counter needed), but wanted have a seperate bait rod at the ready to quickly target salmon feeding at a specific depth.
+Unless all of your fishing is long line trolling or deep water jigging, it's probably not going to be your go-to fishing reel on every trip.
+For the local salmon fishermen, it was often that they spent 90% of their time trolling on down riggers (no line counter needed) but wanted to have a separate bait rod at the ready to quickly target salmon feeding at a specific depth.

-With that said, they also wanted to be confident that reel would preform when called off the bench.
+With that said, they also wanted to be confident that the reel would perform when called off the bench.

 If you're looking for the best middle ground of performance and affordability, the Penn Warfare is the perfect match.

-For well under $100 Penn has created the perfect product for the "I occasional need a line counter niche".
+For well under $100 Penn has created the perfect product for the "occasional need a line counter niche."
 Fifteen pounds of drag, plenty of line capacity, and an anti-slip spool.
-Its a stripped-down, no-frills, get-the-job-done kind of fishing reel.
+It's a stripped-down, no-frills, get-the-job-done kind of fishing reel.

 Best of the Best Line Counter Reel— Shimano Tekota LC